mrclay/noscript-30/README.md

 ## HTML5 Category

 Games in this category aim to be accessible in modern desktop and mobile browsers.
-They should be interactive and the browser must not load any resources that allow scripting or pre-programmed elements (no service workers, no `object`, no `embed`, no `applet`, no browser extensions, no obscure scripting facilities).
+They should be interactive and the browser must not load any resources that embed or allow scripting or pre-programmed elements (no `script`, no `on*` attributes, no service workers, no browser extensions, no `object`, `embed`, `applet`, or obscure scripting facilities).
 Users will have JavaScript enabled, so built-in browser-triggered events will fire, but must not be handled.

 ## 1995 Category